 Promoters report AIPs in box 040 of a T4A slip, Statement of Pension, Retirement, Annuity and Other Income, and send a copy to the recipient of the AIP.
-The recipient has to include the AIP as income on his tax return for the year he receives it.
+The recipient has to include the AIP as income on his or her income tax and benefit return for the year he or she receives it.
 An AIP is subject to two different taxes: the regular income tax and an additional tax of 20% (12% for residents of Quebec).

-Regular tax - This is the tax you calculate when you complete your return.
+Regular tax - This is the tax you calculate when you fill out your income tax and benefit return.
 It is based on your total taxable income.

 Additional tax - You calculate this tax separately, using Form T1172, Additional Tax on Accumulated Income Payments from RESPs.
-Include a completed copy of Form T1172 with your return for the year you receive the AIP.
+Include a filled out copy of Form T1172 with your income tax and benefit return for the year you receive the AIP.
 You have to pay the additional tax by the balance due date for your regular tax, usually April 30 of the year that follows the year in which you received the AIP.

-Reducing the amount of AIPs subject to tax - You can reduce the amount of AIPs subject to tax if you are the original subscriber or, where there is no other subscriber, the spouse or common-law partner of a deceased original subscriber and you meet both of the following conditions:
+Reducing the amount of AIPs subject to tax - You can reduce the amount of AIPs subject to tax up to a lifetime maximum of $50,000, if you are the original subscriber, you acquired the former subscribers’ rights as a consequence of marriage breakdown or, where there is no subscriber of the plan, you are or were the spouse or common-law partner of a deceased subscriber and you meet both of the following conditions:

-You cannot reduce the AIPs subject to tax if you became a subscriber because of the death of the original subscriber.
+You cannot reduce the AIPs subject to tax if you became a subscriber under the plan after the death of the original subscriber.

-By claiming an RRSP deduction, you reduce your taxable income, which reduces your regular tax.
-The RRSP deduction also reduces the amount of additional tax payable by reducing the amount of AIPs subject to tax (see Form T1172).
-If the amount of the RRSP deduction equals the amount of the AIPs, the taxes on the AIPs are zero.
+By claiming a deduction for a contribution to your RRSP, PRPP, or SPP, you reduce your taxable income, which reduces your regular tax.
+The deduction for the contribution also reduces the amount of additional tax payable by reducing the amount of AIPs subject to tax (see Form T1172).
+If the amount of the deduction for the contribution equals the amount of the AIPs, the taxes on the AIPs are zero.

 Promoters usually have to withhold regular and additional taxes on AIPs.
 However, they do not have to withhold tax if both of the following apply:

-Complete Form T1171, Tax Withholding Waiver on Accumulated Income Payments from RESPs, to ask the promoter to transfer the payment directly to your or your spouse's or common-law partner's RRSP without withholding tax.
+Fill out Form T1171, Tax Withholding Waiver on Accumulated Income Payments from RESPs, to ask the promoter to transfer the payment directly to your RRSP, PRPP or SPP or your spouse's or common-law partner's RRSP or SPP without withholding tax.

-Generally, where an individual becomes a beneficiary "new beneficiary" in place of another beneficiary "former beneficiary" we treat the contributions for the former beneficiary as if they had been made for the new beneficiary on the date they were originally made.
+Generally, where an individual becomes a beneficiary "a new beneficiary" in place of another beneficiary "a former beneficiary" we treat the contributions for the former beneficiary as if they had been made for the new beneficiary on the date they were originally made.
 If the new beneficiary already has an RESP, this may create an excess contribution.

 An exception to the general rule applies in certain limited situations.
 The exception ensures that the contribution history of the former beneficiary is not added to the contribution history of the new beneficiary in the determination of whether the new beneficiary's lifetime contribution limit has been exceeded.
 These situations are as follows:

 Most transfers from one RESP to another RESP will have no tax implications.
 This is the case when the transferring RESP and the receiving RESP have the same beneficiary.
-There are also no tax implications when a beneficiary under the transferring RESP has a brother or sister (under 21 years of age before the transfer is made unless the receiving plan is a family plan) who is a beneficiary under the receiving RESP.
+There are also no tax implications when a beneficiary under the transferring RESP has a brother or sister (under 21 years of age at the time the receiving plan was entered into, unless the receiving plan is a family plan) who is a beneficiary under the receiving RESP.

 In any other case, transfers can result in an excess contribution.
 This is because the RESP contribution history for each beneficiary under the transferring RESP is assumed by each beneficiary under the receiving RESP.
 We treat each contribution as if it had been made into the receiving RESP.
 In addition, we treat each subscriber under the transferring RESP as a subscriber under the receiving RESP.
 This means that he or she is liable for any tax on excess contribution.